jeffreyscheng/CIS520_final_project/README.txt

         > test_raw = the raw tweet data.
     - We load in the training data and train using a naive bayes model.
     - Y_hat (the output) is the predicted labels of the test data passed in

+    - An example of this is within the test_script_nb.m script.
+To run this, simply just run it.
+    - This script randomizes the train set to come up with a test set and a train set,
+    - It then trains the model and predicts for the test set and prints the score

 2) Logistic Regression:
     - This is based in predict_labels.m.